j3pic/bundler-test/README.md

 But the second error is spurious: Bundler did find a compatible version of librato-metrics.
-But the error shows up because during the resolution process, the Molinillo library considered a group of `librato-metrics` versions in the 2.x series, and rejected all of them.
-But then it considered another group of `librato-metrics` versions and found that version 1.5.0 is compatible with both `bundler-test` and `dependency`.
+But the error shows up because during the resolution process, the Molinillo library considered a group of `librato-metrics` versions in the 2.x series, and rejected all of them (and stored the error message in a data structure that is later used to generate the list of errors).
+But then it considered another group of `librato-metrics` versions and found that version 1.5.0 is compatible with both `bundler-test` and `dependency` (but it doesn't remove the error from the data structure because that same data is used by for other purposes).

 But the error message remains.
 I encountered an error like this while trying to upgrade a large, commercial project from Rails 4.x to Rails 5.
 It confused me, and there was nothing about it on Google or Stack Overflow